M79 grenade launcher: Design

 Visually, the M79 grenade launcher resembles a large bore, break-action, sawed-off shotgun, and is simple in design, having only five major parts: a receiver group, a fore-end assembly, a barrel group, a sight assembly, and a stock.
 The fore-end assembly beds the barrel to the receiver.
 The stock is made out of wood or fiberglass.
 A rubber pad affixed to the buttstock absorbs some recoil.
 The front sight is a fixed blade.
 The rear sight on the M79 is a folding ladder–style leaf sight.
 When folded, the leaf sight acts as a fixed sight at close range.
 A grenadier may simply point and shoot with high accuracy.
 When unfolded, the leaf sight can be adjusted for ranges from 75 to 375 meters, in 25-meter increments.
 Additionally, Appendix A of the U.S. Army field manual for the M203 includes instructions on attaching the M16 rifle grenade sight to the M79's stock and marking the sling for indirect fire at elevations greater than 40°.

-While not manufacturers of the M79, Milcor and Denel Mechem of South Africa do re-manufacture M-79 grenade launchers to more modern standards.
+While not manufacturers of the M79, Milcor and Denel Mechem of South Africa do re-manufacture M79 grenade launchers to more modern standards.
 They replace the leaf sight with an optical one and replace the wooden stock with a modified R-4/R-5 stock.

 Operation

 The M79 is easy to operate.
 To load, the grenadier pushes the barrel locking latch on the receiver group to the right.
 Gravity will pull down the barrel, opening the action and exposing the breech.
-The hammer is cocked when the breech is opened.
-A round then may be loaded.
+The hammer is cocked when the breech is opened, and a spent casing may then be removed (if present) and a new round loaded.
 The break action must then be closed manually.
 Closing the breech will cause the barrel locking latch to return to center.
 The safety must then be pushed to the forward position in order to ready the weapon for firing.